eyanchenko/NetHypTest/README.md

 nsim: number of bootstrap simulations

-null: null distribution for bootstrap iterations (ER=Erdos-Renyi, CL=Chung-Lu, LSM=latent space model)
+null: null distribution for bootstrap iterations (ER=Erdos-Renyi, CL=Chung-Lu)

-com_detect_alg: community detection algorithm to be used during bootstrap iterations

-...: extra parameters for the community detection algorithm
+rn: number of runs of greedy maximization algorithm

 ######################################################

-generateER
+greedy

 Description

-Generates a random graph from an Erdos-Renyi model
+Finds labels and value of maximum of E2D2 parameter in Yanchenko and Sengupta (2021+)

 Usage

-generateER(n,p)

-Arguments
+greedy(A, K, runs=2, max.iter=100)

+A: adjacency matrix

+K: number of communities

+runs: number of runs

-n: number of nodes in the network
+max.iter: maximum number of iterations

-p: probability of an edge between nodes

 ######################################################

-generateCL
+generateDCBM

 Description

-Generates a random graph from a Chung-Lu model based on an existing adjacency matrix
+Generates a random graph from an Degree corrected block model with 2 blocks

 Usage

-generateCL(A)
+generateDCBM(theta, p11, p12, p22, prop=0.50)

 Arguments

-A: adjacency matrix from which to extract the degree distribution
+theta: degree parameters (length n=number of nodes)

+p11: probability of an edge between nodes in group 1

+p12: probabilty of an edge between nodes in group 1 and 2

+p22: probablity of an edge between nodes in group 2

+prop: proportion of nodes in group 1

 ######################################################

-generateLSM
+generateDCBMK

 Description

-Generates a random graph from a Latent Space Model
+Generates a random graph from an Degree corrected block model with K blocks

 Usage

-generateLSM(n, d=1, beta, sigma2=1)
+generateDCBMK(theta, pin, pout, props)

 Arguments

+theta: degree parameters (length n=number of nodes)

+pin: probability of an edge within a group

+pout: probabilty of an edge between groups

-n: number of nodes in the network
+prop: proportion of nodes in each group (length K=number of groups) the network

 d: dimension of latent space